Rari-Capital/docs/src/nova/README.md

 ### Background

 An important property of Nova is that it is censorship resistant.
 There is no single "operator" who can execute requests, anyone is free to.
-Having a competitive landscape of different bots filling orders is important to ensure users can always get their execution requests filled and they are never censored.
+Having a competitive landscape of different relayers filling orders is important to ensure users can always get their execution requests filled and they are never censored.

-However, considering that many of these requests will come with a tip that makes the request profitable beyond the maximum gas it takes to execute them, it is natural for multiple bots to engage in PGAs to extract profit from as many strategies that they can.
+However, considering that many of these requests will come with a tip that makes the request profitable beyond the maximum gas it takes to execute them, it is natural for multiple relayers to engage in PGAs to extract profit from as many strategies that they can.

 The profits from these PGAs don't go to the Nova platform or users who request execution, they go to **miners** who contribute no value to the protocol.

 ### MEV Auctions (MEVA)

 We can extract the value that would have gone to miners by auctioning off "priority rights" to execute requests for specific strategies (this is also known as a [MEVA](https://ethresear.ch/t/mev-auction-auctioning-transaction-ordering-rights-as-a-solution-to-miner-extractable-value/6788)).
-Each strategy will have its own sequencer (bot with priority rights) to prevent a sequencer from potentially ignoring a strategy that their bot is not capable of fulfilling executions for.
+Each strategy will have its own sequencer (relayer with priority rights) to prevent a sequencer from potentially ignoring a strategy that their relayer is not capable of fulfilling executions for.
 The auctions will function like so:

 - Every X hours (configurable) anyone would be able to call `function triggerAuction(address strategy)` on the `L2_NovaRegistry`.
 - From there a 5-minute auction would be initiated